tsnellgrove/dark_castle3/doc/story.md

 'eat_biscuits_warning_2':
     "Don't do it Burt.
 You know they'll only give you indigestion... and to some poor creature out there they might be a rare and wonderous delicacy.",

+'burt_eat_stale_biscuits':
+    "The Stale Biscuits taste like damp cardboard that's been run over by a cart.
+You already regret eating them.",

 [A Cup of Tea]